xcp-ng/xcp-ng-org/docs/storage.md

 That's it!

 :::tip
 Don't forget to rescan your SR after adding ISO files.
-Rescan is done automatically every 10 minutes otherwise
+Rescan is done automatically every 10 minutes otherwise.
 :::

 ## Storage API

 Current storage stack on XCP-ng is called `SMAPIv1`.
-VHD format is used, which has a limitation to 2TiB max.
-So it means that your VM disk can't be larger than 2TiB, using this format.
+The VHD format is used, which has a maximum file size limitation of 2TiB.
+This means that when using this format your VM disk can't be larger than 2TiB.

-### Why using VHD format?
+### Why use VHD format?

-For historical reasons.
-When it was decided, it was the only acceptable format being able to deal with copy on write, delta capabilities and merge possibilities.
+Mostly for historical reasons.
+When standardization on [VHD](https://en.wikipedia.org/wiki/VHD_(file_format)) was decided, it was the only acceptable format that supported [copy on write](https://en.wikipedia.org/wiki/Copy-on-write), delta capabilities, and merge possibilities.
 Thanks to VHD format, you have:

 * snapshot support
 * delta backup